apache/jena-site/source/documentation/query/explain.md

     ARQ.setExecutionLogging(Explain.InfoLevel.ALL) ;

-and it may also be set on an individual query execution using it's local context.
+and it may also be set on an individual query execution using its local context.

      try(QueryExecution qExec = QueryExecutionFactory.create(...)) {